tuxology/tracevizlab/labs/301-tracing-multiple-machines/README.md

 ![CriticalPathWgetHot](screenshots/criticalPathWgetHot.png "Critical Path Wget Hot")

 Now, this analysis was done only with kernel traces from the client and server.
 We can clearly see the network and disk accesses on the critical path.
 What a simple kernel trace does not say is whether the time improvement of the second request is only due to in-memory request data, or if the web application also did something to help increase the speed of the second query.
 Is there some mechanism in the application that improved the query time or is it just simply OS-related.
-Another lab will show how to also trace the userspace on the server side to get more information from these requests.
+Adding some userspace traces to this experiment could help dig deeper into the userspace parts of the request, show what was actually running, which tasks in the application made the database requests.
+For complex web requests made from a browser for instance, we could even have client side instrumentation that would tell us which browser tasks were responsible for the various http queries, etc. The possible userspace traces to add to this kind of analysis are as numerous and various as are the request framework and applications.

 - - -
 ### References: